 -

-CBN Gerações – “Tecnologia é muito simples, você só precisa encará-la” (interview with B. Piropo and Paulo Higa).
-Rádio CBN, 2017. cbn.globoradio.globo.com ↩
+CBN Gerações – “Tecnologia é muito simples, você só precisa encará-la” (Technology is very simple, you just have to face it): interview with B. Piropo and Paulo Higa – Rádio CBN, a Brazilian all-news radio network, 2017 (in Portuguese). cbn.globoradio.globo.com ↩

 -